KhronosGroup/Vulkan-Headers/BUILD.md

 There are no specific Linux distribution or compiler version requirements for building this repository.
 The required tools are

-- CMake: Continuous integration tools use [CMake 3.12.4](https://github.com/Kitware/CMake/releases/tag/v3.12.4) for Linux
+- CMake [version 3.12.4](https://github.com/Kitware/CMake/releases/tag/v3.12.4) or greater is required.
 - git

 ### Linux Build